 In 1932 Remarque built a house on a lake in Switzerland, and shortly found he couldn't return to Germany.
 By 1938 the Nazis had revoked his citizenship.
-He came to the United States and settled in Los Augules, but announces.
-"I never house here and settled in Los and Settled in Los and Settled in Los and Settled in Los and Settled hut announces."
-In never sympathize with literary leanings.
-He proposed to send the boy on a whaling expedition to the North Pole, which would have consumed about five years of his life and presumably changed his tastes.
+He came to the United States and settled in Los Angeles, but announces, "I never wrote a line for Hollywood."